7 Subway Extension: Extensions to New Jersey

-In 2010, The New York Times reported that Mayor Michael Bloomberg's administration had been considering an extension to Hoboken and to Secaucus Junction in New Jersey, where it would connect with most New Jersey Transit commuter lines.
-It would offer New Jersey commuters a direct route to Grand Central Terminal on the East Side of Manhattan and connections to most other New York City subway routes.
-If opened, the extension would take the New York City Subway outside both the city's and the state's borders for the first time.
-The plan would replace the Access to the Region's Core (ARC) tunnel, which was canceled by New Jersey Governor Chris Christie in October 2010.
+In 2010, The New York Times reported that Mayor Michael Bloomberg's administration had been considering an extension to Hoboken and to Secaucus Junction in New Jersey, allowing commuters from that state to more easily access Grand Central Terminal and other subway routes.
+If opened, the extension would take the New York City Subway outside the borders of both New York City and New York state for the first time.
+The planned extension would have cost less than the canceled Access to the Region's Core project, but travel times would be longer than the ARC project.
+The project, which could require five additional years to develop, would not be automatically entitled to the federal funding allotted to the ARC tunnel.